 Mobile advertising in Viber is interactive, and is the best part: a picture, button, link, two-way communication.

 In terms of money, this offers significant savings with great potential.
 Also, Viber messages can be sent to customers abroad at no additional cost — if the user has access to the internet, they will receive your message no matter where they might be.

-Tatyana: The hot topics for banks are chatbots and online banking.
+Tetiana: The hot topics for banks are chatbots and online banking.
 Today, bank clients can obtain cash flow information, get a loan, transfer money.
-In short, make basic banking transactions in just a few clicks, using their favorite messaging app.
+In short, make basic banking transactions in just a few clicks, using their favourite messaging app.